LMsmith/tic-tac-toe/README.md

     - Returns: ScoreForms.
     - Description: Returns all Scores recorded by the provided player (unordered).
     Will raise a NotFoundException if the User does not exist.

- - **get_active_game_count**
-    - Path: 'games/active'
-    - Method: GET
-    - Parameters: None
-    - Returns: StringMessage
-    - Description: Gets the average number of attempts remaining for all games from a previously cached memcache key.

 ##Models Included:
  - **User**